 - 2–3 heaping tablespoons California raisins

 - ¼ cup butter or coconut oil

 - 1 teaspoon vanilla

-- Line an 8x8 or 9x9 square baking pan or glass baking dish with parchment paper.
+- Line an 8×8 or 9×9 baking pan or glass baking dish with parchment paper.

-- In a large bowl, mix oats, rice cereal, salt and raisins.
+- In a large bowl, mix the oats, rice cereal, salt, and raisins.
 Set aside.

-- Pour liquid mixture into dry bowl.
+- Pour the liquid mixture into the dry mixture.
 Mix well to combine all ingredients.

-- Dump evenly coated mixture into lined baking dish.
-Cover with parchment paper and press down with your hands until cereal mix is well packed.
-Just when you think you’ve pressed down enough… press again.
+- Dump evenly coated mixture into the lined baking dish.
+Cover with parchment paper, and press down with your hands until the mix is well packed.
+Just when you think you’ve pressed down enough, press again.

 - Allow the pan to cool at room temperature for at least 2 hours.